If you want to learn how to become your own boss, check this out.

 It’s all good.

-That’s because I’m putting the kibosh on this whole”working for someone else is wonderful” crap, right now.
+That’s because I’m about to put the kibosh on this whole”working for someone else is wonderful” crap, right now.
 Here goes.

 *This “stability” thing is a lie.
 Not my lie.
 Theirs.